GoDToD/Resume-Classification-System/SystemCode/frontend/README.md

 ## Component Overview

 ### 1. ResumeUpload
-This component provides the interface for uploading résumés.
+This component provides the interface for uploading resumes.
 Key functionalities include:
 - **File Selection:** Users can either drag-and-drop files into the upload area or select them manually.
 Only PDF and .docx formats are accepted.
 - **File Validation:** Ensures only valid file types are uploaded, displaying a list of pending files.
 - **Bulk Upload:** When the upload button is clicked, files are sent to the backend API endpoint `/api/bulk_upload`.